 Another problem with studies of people who were exposed to Agent Orange is that a relatively short period of time has elapsed since exposure took place.
-Agent Orange was first used in Vietnam in 1962.
-Heavy use and potentially heavy exposure did not occur until four to six years later, so the time that has elapsed since most veterans were exposed has been about 10 to 15 years.

-Certain adverse health effects such as cancer, heart disease, and respiratory problems that result from exposure to chemicals often take many years to develop.
+The phenoxy herbicides contained in Agent Orange were first used in Vietnam in 1962.
+Heavy use and potentially heavy exposure to Agent Orange did not begin until three years later, so the time that has elapsed since most veterans were exposed has been about 15 to 20 years.
+Certain adverse health effects such as cancer, heart disease, and respiratory problems that result from exposure to chemicals may take many years to develop.
 Increased cancer rates due to smoking or exposure to toxic chemicals have been shown to reach a peak 20 to 30 years after exposure.
-Thus, a lack of evidence of increased rates of cancer and heart disease in populations exposed to Agent Orange might suggest that these effects are not the result of exposure to Agent Orange.
+Thus, a lack of evidence of increased rates of cancer and heart disease in populations exposed to Agent Orange might suggest that exposure to Agent Orange does not increase the risk of developing these diseases.
 On the other hand, it might be that they haven't had time to appear in sufficient numbers to be detected.

 The studies of populations who were probably exposed to Agent Orange as a result of the Vietnam experience have not yet provided clearcut answers to questions about its health effects.
 This is the result of some of the limitations described above.
 Furthermore, future studies of this type will not be capable of answering all these questions.
 It is therefore necessary to ask, "Where else can we look for these answers?"
-One potentially valuable source of information is studies of human populations who are or were exposed to commercial herbicidal mixtures that were similar, but not identical, to Agent Orange.
+One potentially valuable source of information is the study of human populations with exposure to commercial herbicidal mixtures that were similar, but not identical, to Agent Orange.
 A number of such studies are available.
-Most are of workmen who sprayed herbicides on the job, but some are of populations who lived in areas where herbicides containing 2,4,5-T and 2,4-D were used.
+Most are of workmen who sprayed herbicides on the job, but some are of populations who lived in areas where herbicides containing 2,4-D and 2,4,5-T were used.
 Most of these studies are subject to the same limitations as those of the people exposed to Agent Orange.

-In all of these studies, the determination that a person is or is not exposed is based on that person's memory of past events or, in many cases, simply on where the person lived or worked.
+In all of these studies, the determination that a person is or is not exposed is based largely on that person's memory of past events or, in many cases, simply on where the person lived or worked.
 Also, people may be included in the exposed group who worked at a job or lived in an exposed area for only a few weeks.
 On the other hand, people may be included in the unexposed group if they are currently working in jobs or living in areas where they are not exposed to herbicides but who may have been exposed to herbicides in some previous job or place of residence, perhaps even without knowing it.
 Either type of error decreases the ability of scientists to detect possible effects of exposure to the chemical.

-Other potential source of information about the health effects of Agent Orange are studies of humans who were exposed to some of the components of Agent Orange.
+Other potential sources of information about the health effects of Agent Orange are studies of humans who were exposed to some of the components of Agent Orange.
 There are a number of groups of people throughout the world who were exposed to dioxins as a result of industrial accidents or unintentional release of dioxin into the environment.
 Several of these groups have been followed for a number of years and much information has been gathered.
 It is difficult, however, to judge how relevant these findings are to people exposed to Agent Orange.
 The specific dioxins to which these people were exposed were not always completely or accurately identified, and they may be somewhat different from those found in Agent Orange.